rosslancaster1/rosslancaster1.github.io/_posts/2017-10-29-teaching-and-resident-assistant.md

 ### Teaching Assistant
 ### September 2019- December 2020

 During my time at RPI I was a teaching assistant for three courses: Organic Chemistry 1, Organic Chemistry 2, and Human Physiology.
-In this role I helped to tutor and mentor students in these topics and helped grade exams and coursework.
+In this role I helped tutor and mentor students in these topics and helped grade exams and coursework.
 I also ran the online lab and wrote exams for the Human Physiology course.
 Helping to teach these topics to others furthered my understanding of them and enhanced my communication skills.